Test Day

 Test Centre Procedures

 Candidates are advised to click through this Test Centre Tour for a step-by-step guide to Test Centre procedures.
-You can also watch this video to see what a UK Pearson VUE Test Centre looks like.
+You can also watch this video to see what a UK Pearson Test Centre looks like.

 When you arrive for your test, your photo ID will be checked by staff.
 Your photograph will be taken for security purposes.